exbibyte/treez/README.md

 # treez

-## A collection of useful data structures
+## A collection of useful data structures and algorithms

-current implementations: segment tree, rb tree, autograd, indexed tree, sarsa search
+current implementations: segment tree, rb tree, reverse auto gradient differentiator, indexed tree, sarsa Q-Learning

-work in progress: variants of mcts-related search
+work in progress: variants of mcts-related search, autograd vectorization

+note: this is work in progress and interfaces may change from version to version

 ### segment tree
 #### implementation: array based